Mpiftekia, pronounced beef-TEH-kya, which are Greek homemade burgers, can be shaped round, oblong or even wrapped around a skewer and grilled.

-Homemade burgers are ideal for those who are on a diet provided the meat is lean and served with a salad.
-All it needs is to squeeze some fresh lemon juice when they are still hot and serve with a low-fat yoghurt sauce.
+They are ideal for those who are on a diet provided the meat is lean and served with a salad.

 There is a huge difference between homemade beef burgers, using good quality meat and no preservatives and store-bought burgers .
 You know what ingredients are in there.

-Not everyone in the family is watching their weight, so I spoil them with Fried potatoes, the Greek way, fried in olive oil, Tzatziki and Tyropitakia (cheese puffs).
+Not everyone in the family is watching their weight, so I spoil them with Fried potatoes, the Greek way (fried in olive oil) or lately fried potatoes made in the air fryer or healthier roasted potatoes wrapped in parchment paper, regular Tzatziki or Avocado Tzatziki and Tyropitakia (feta triangles).

 My children prefer them the American way, in a bun with ketchup, some vegetables such as lettuce, tomato, onion slices mixed with parsley and pickled cucumbers and sometimes I also make some caramelized onions.